 Maintaining good pelvic floor health is essential for a happy and healthy life.
-No one should live with uncomfortable constipation, urinary incontinence, or loss of sexual pleasure.
+No one should live with uncomfortable constipation, urinary incontinence, or loss of pleasure.
 But, learning how to master the invisible Kegel is something many women give up on.

 The Yarlap AutoKegel is here to solve these frustrating problems.
 With its stimulating energy, this pelvic floor therapy device will strengthen your muscles while you relax.
 The reviews on this device are excellent, with many women stating they never realized how pelvic floor dysfunction was impacting their lives.

 Check out the Yarlap award-winning bladder control kit today, and see what everyone is raving about.
 In a month you’ll be jumping (dry) with joy!